 It comes down to being chronicly indecisive and the world’s biggest yes man.
 Do you want to try this?
 Yes.
 Do you want to live here?
 Yes.
 Would you like to try something new?
 Yes, yes, yes.
 Sometimes I think this is a postive thing, other times, a hindrance.
 Crippled by choice and overwhelmed by options I have remained living like a 21 year old graduate into my (almost) thirties.
 I feel like I’m getting closer to being a grown up though.
 I want a boyfriend and probably kids someday.
 Wow, 29 and I’ve finally figured that out!

 More importantly, the dating challenge has hit a stalemate.
 I’ve gone completely off Tinder, but I need to push through.
-Realizing that the only man texting you at the moment is an 18 year old gap student (although he is very mature for his age and very good looking – oh Jesus!) from work is sobering to say the least.
+Realizing that the only man texting you at the moment is an 18 year old gap student from work is sobering to say the least.
 So, it’s time for new tactics.
 I’m going to get a hobby, one which includes meeting men, like rock climbing, cycling, or wood work, maybe I could try axe-throwing.
 I’m going to do some serious internet dating (ie on a laptop not my phone).
 I’m signing up to OKCupid and Match.com.
 Flirting online is a whole other kettle of fish than chatting someone up in a bar.
 Grammar is important, as is timing, and you can’t rely on looks or ‘chemistry’.
 It’s not easy, and unsurprising therefore that people now pay $900 for someone else to do it.
 I sometimes think that I come across better in an email than in person and so chatting online has never particularly perturbed me.
 However this isn’t translating into good dates or great Tinder chat I think I just come across as vanilla, or perhaps just a bit of a snore.
 I’ve never recieved a dick pic, I’ve never had any explicit chat, not that I would want that.
-I’m lukcy that Tinder, and I know I’m probably in the minority here, has never been unpleasant.
+I’m lucky that Tinder, and I know I’m probably in the minority here, has never been unpleasant.
 Anyway, I am enlisting the help of my flatmate and her boyfriend with my online dating chat.
-They both slay it apparently, they actually met on it I recently discovered.
+They both slay it apparently and actually met on it I recently discovered.
 A friend has also offered to set me up with someone.
 Well, why not?